Weekly Reader: Evgeni Malkin is NHL's most underappreciated superstar

 - Something to Wrestle with Bruce Prichard (@PrichardShow) March 15, 2018

-It's the second one of these they've done with a pro sports team, the first was with the NBA's Brooklyn Nets.
+It's the second one of these they've done with a pro sports team; the first was with the NBA's Brooklyn Nets.
 (Brett Yormark, CEO of Brooklyn Sports and Entertainment, is the brother of former Panthers president Michael Yormark.)
-Pritchard said they were thrilled to get the call from an NHL team.
+Prichard said they were thrilled to get the call from an NHL team.

 "Like, what do we have to do with basketball?
 And then the Panthers called and they got it.
 I dare say that our brand of humor and our show lends itself more to the hockey crowd.
 The fans are passionate.
 You either love hockey, or don't.
 The fans that are willing to come out and watch a game are passionate about it.
 And a lot of them are wrestling fans," he said.